inspiringsource/aws-solutions-architect/README.md

 # About

-Welcome to the AWS Certified Solutions Architect - Associate Handbook!
-This comprehensive resource serves as your go-to guide for all things related to the AWS Certified Solutions Architect - Associate certification.
-The site features an appendix detailing the various AWS services, as well as a convenient search function to help you quickly find the information you need.
-Whether you're a seasoned professional or just starting your journey with AWS, this handbook is a valuable tool that will help you prepare for the certification exam and gain a deeper understanding of the AWS platform.
-So, dive in and start exploring!
+Welcome to the Open-Source AWS Handbook!
+This comprehensive resource is your guide to the AWS Certified Solutions Architect - Associate certification (SAA-C03).
+With an appendix detailing all of the various AWS services and a powerful search function, you'll have everything you need to gain a thorough understanding of the AWS platform.
+This handbook is a valuable tool that will help you every step of the way.
+In addition to this handbook, we also provide external resources that are open for contribution.
+We encourage you to contribute and help us make this handbook and its associated resources even better!
+So, dive in and start exploring today!

 # Status: